FAQ

 For the Board to have jurisdiction over you or your issue, you must be employed by a governmental entity such as the State of New Mexico, or a New Mexico county, municipality, school district or institute for higher education formed under the New Mexico Constitution.

-Are you a managerial or supervisory employee, or do you typically act in a confidential capacity to a person who formulates, determines and effectuates management policies?
+Are you a managerial, supervisory, or "confidential" public employee, or do you typically act in a confidential capacity to a person who formulates, determines and effectuates the public employer's management policies?

 See NMSA 10-7E-4.
 See also Practice Manual and Keyword Digest.